Text by CLOT Magazine

-By combining science and art and design, the artists and artworks chosen for display, contextualize genetic engineering by bringing it out of the lab and into public places; challenging viewer’s understandings about the human condition, the material of our bodies, and the consequences of biotechnology.
+By combining science and art and design, the artists and artworks chosen for display contextualise genetic engineering by bringing it out of the lab and into public places, challenging viewers’ understandings of the human condition, the material of our bodies, and the consequences of biotechnology.
 The exhibition, symposium, integrated curriculum, and cross-campus dialogues will raise awareness and discussion about biotechnologies and their consequences in our society while drawing in art practices for reaching new communities.

 Exhibition guest Curator Hannah Star Rogers shares: Biotechnology and art are fascinatingly intertwined.
 From our aesthetic appreciation of plants and animals that brought about breeding regimens, to art about ethics in the genomic age, these artworks invite the public into the conversation about the history, philosophy, politics, and future of biotechnology.

 The artists represented in Art’s Work/Genetic Futures draw on a number of artistic and design traditions to produce their work.
 Some of the names include Suzanne Anker, Joe Davis, Jon Davis, Heather Dewey-Hagborg, Charlotte Jarvis, Emilia Tikka, Paul Vanouse, Jennifer Willet, and Adam Zaretsky.
 In various measures, many of the artists have engaged with bio-art, worked with performative interventions, or produced projects influenced by speculative design.
 When we think of art and genetics together, we reach toward understanding the human condition, the materiality of our bodies, and the consequences of biotechnology in ways that are uniquely possible through combining bench science and contemporary art.
 These analytical and speculative works help us imagine the implications of modern biotechnology practices, encourage us to reflect on historical and contemporary methods of genetically modifying organisms, and implicate us in the choices around the ethics, politics, and social practices of genomics.